mapaction/mapactionpy_qgis/CONTRIBUTING.md

 # Overview

 The plugin works in tandem with the controller to automate data checking and map production.
-The controller provider, much of the common core, vendor-neutral functionality with no dependencies on individual GIS APIs, whist the plugins, provide vendor-specific use of GIS APIs.
+The controller provides much of the common core, vendor-neutral functionality with no dependencies on individual GIS APIs, whist the plugins, provide vendor-specific use of GIS APIs.

 # Interface with the Controller